 The traditional password-based authentication system is challenging today’s digital landscape.
 While it offers security to our online accounts, it also requires us to manage multiple complex passwords, risking data and digital safety.
+The Verizon data breach incident report for 2022 states that human error accounts for 82% of all attack vectors, including social engineering, phishing, and mistakes.

 A shift towards passwordless authentication is emerging.
 This approach seeks to enhance security by removing passwords.
 This blog delves into passwordless authentication and its benefits.